Yel iyesi: Description

 In Turkic mythology, the Yel İye are female fairy-like spirits who live in the wilderness and sometimes in the clouds.
 They were believed to be the spirits of women who had been frivolous in their lifetimes and now floated between the physical world and the afterlife.
 They usually appear as beautiful maidens, naked or dressed in sparkling beautiful white dresses and special fabulous robes.

 It is said that if even one of her hairs are plucked, the Yel İyesi will die or be forced to change back to her true shape.
 A human may gain the control of a Yel İyesi by stealing a piece her of hair.
 If the hair is burnt, the Yel İyesi will disappear.

-The voices of the Yel İye are not only very beautiful, but can also form large gusts of winds capable of lift houses into the air.
+The voices of the Yel İye are not only very beautiful, but can also form large gusts of winds capable of lifting houses into the air.
 Despite their feminine charms the Yel İye are fierce warriors.
 The earth is said to shake when they do battle.
 They have healing and prophetic powers and are sometimes willing to help human beings.